 - jScope.data_server_x.argument: the (optional) argument passed for the data provider.
 For MdsDataProvider it is in the form <IP address of mdsip server>[:<port>]

-- jScope.data_server_x.tunnel_port: the (optional) argument passed for ssh tunnelling specifying the local port used for ssh tunnelling.
+- jScope.data_server_x.tunnel_port: the (optional) argument passed for ssh tunneling specifying the local port used for ssh tunneling.

 Other fields of the property file specify some graphical appearance of jScope:

 - jScope.x_grid: the preferred number of divisions in X grid

 - jScope.y_grid: the preferred number of divisions in Y grid